eubr-bigsea/Compss-Python/docs/source/api.rst

 :func:`DDF.cast <ddf.DDF.cast>` - Change the data's type of some columns.

-:func:`DDF.count <ddf.DDF.count>` - Returns a number of rows in this DDF.

-:func:`DDF.describe <ddf.DDF.describe>` - Computes basic statistics for numeric and string columns.

 :func:`DDF.distinct <ddf.DDF.distinct>` - Returns a new DDF with non duplicated rows.

 :func:`DDF.drop <ddf.DDF.drop>` - Remove some columns from DDF.

 :func:`DDF.dropna <ddf.DDF.dropna>` - Drop rows or columns with NaN elements.

+:func:`DDF.except_all <ddf.DDF.except_all>` - Returns a new set with containing rows in the first frame but not in the second one while preserving duplicates.

 :func:`DDF.fillna <ddf.DDF.fillna>` - Replace NaN elements by value or by median, mean or mode.